 You can build the complete picture of your customers on an individual level with the CDP.
-What’s more, with such 360-degree customer profile views, you can endorse marketing personalization in all your campaigns.
+What's more, with such a 360-degree single view customer profile, you can endorse marketing personalization in all your campaigns.

 To illustrate this, let's present a case in point.

 Say Brand X is trying to get a better understanding of its customers.
-It could use its CDP to collect data from touchpoints like social channels, website, e-mail, and all other places of potential interactions.
+It could use its CDP to collect data from digital touchpoints like social channels, websites, e-mail, and all other places of potential interactions.

 Then, the CPD would unify all the collected data to fabricate an easily understandable customer profile and make it usable to other systems that might need it – like the Google Ads or Facebook Ads platform.

 This process allows Brand X to segment, and formulate more personalized marketing campaigns like the disruptive giants - Amazon, Google, Facebook, and Netflix that are revolutionizing the way they do business by constantly getting to know their customers on an individual level.